• Skip to primary navigation

 • Ground Sausage - 8 ounces of ground sausage (cooked or raw).

-• Cream Cheese - 4 ounces (half a block) of cream cheese that has been softened at room temperature.
+• Cream Cheese - 4 ounces (half a block) of cream cheese softened at room temperature.
 You can also try a cream cheese substitute.

 • Cheddar Cheese - ½ cup of shredded sharp cheddar cheese.